New Orleans: Media

 Historically, the major newspaper in the area was The Times-Picayune.
-The paper made headlines of its own in 2012 when owner Advance Publications cut its print schedule to three days each week, instead focusing its efforts on its website, NOLA.com.
+In 2012, the owner Advance Publications cut its print schedule to three days each week, instead focusing its efforts on its website, NOLA.com.
 That action briefly made New Orleans the largest city in the country without a daily newspaper, until the Baton Rouge newspaper The Advocate began a New Orleans edition in September 2012.

-In June 2013, the Times-Picayune resumed daily printing with a condensed newsstand tabloid edition, nicknamed TP Street, which is published on the three days each week that its namesake broadsheet edition is not printed (the Picayune has not returned to daily delivery).
-With the resumption of daily print editions from the Times-Picayune and the launch of the New Orleans edition of The Advocate, now The New Orleans Advocate, the city had two daily newspapers for the first time since the afternoon States-Item ceased publication on May 31, 1980.
+In June 2013, the Times-Picayune resumed daily printing with a condensed newsstand tabloid edition, nicknamed TP Street, which is published on the three days each week that its namesake broadsheet edition is not printed.
+The Picayune has not returned to daily delivery.
+With the resumption of daily print editions from the Times-Picayune and the launch of the New Orleans edition of The Advocate, now The New Orleans Advocate, the city had two daily newspapers for the first time since the afternoon States-Item ceased publication in May 1980.
 In 2019, the papers merged to form The Times-Picayune/The New Orleans Advocate.

 In addition to the daily newspaper, weekly publications include The Louisiana Weekly and Gambit Weekly.
 Also in wide circulation is the Clarion Herald, the newspaper of the Roman Catholic Archdiocese of New Orleans.

 Greater New Orleans is the 54th largest designated market area (DMA) in the U.S., serving at least 566,960 homes.
 Major television network affiliates serving the area include: